RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Physical media** means images of cartridges, diskettes, tapes, CD-ROMs etc. that were used to distribute the games.

-There are two approaches to scraping, either for a single game from the metadata editor, or for many games and systems using the multi-scraper.
+There are two approaches to scraping, either for a single game from the metadata editor, or for multiple games and systems using the multi-scraper.

 ![alt text](images/es-de_scraper_running.png "ES-DE Scraper Running") _Here's an example of the multi-scraper running in interactive mode, asking the user to make a selection from the multiple matching games returned by the scraper service._

 ### Single-game scraper

 The single-game scraper is launched from the metadata editor.
-You navigate to a game, open the game options menu, choose **Edit this game's metadata** and then select the **Scrape** button.
+You navigate to a game, open the game options menu, choose **Edit this game's metadata** and then select the **Scrape** button (alternatively the "Y" button shortcut can be used to start the scraper).

 ### Multi-scraper

-The multi-scraper is accessed from the main menu by entering the **Scraper** menu and then selecting the **Start** button.
+The multi-scraper is accessed from the main menu by entering the **Scraper** menu and then selecting the **Start** button (or the "Y" button shortcut can be used).

 ### Scraping process

-The process of scraping games is basically identical between the single-game scraper and the multi-scraper.
+Assuming the default _Interactive mode_ option is enabled, the process of scraping games is basically identical between the single-game scraper and the multi-scraper.
 You're presented with the returned scraper results, and you're able to refine the search if the scraper could not find your game.
 Sometimes small changes like adding or removing a colon or a minus sign can yield better results.
-Note that the searching is handled entirely by the scraper service, ES-DE just presents the results returned from the service.
+Note that searches are handled entirely by the scraper service, ES-DE just presents the results returned from the service.

+It's generally recommended to keep the _Auto-accept single game matches_ option enabled as it will run the scraper in semi-automatic mode, only stopping to ask for user input if there are multiple results returned or if no game was found.
+If this option is disabled, the scraper will stop and ask for confirmation for every game.

+But by disabling the _Interactive mode_ option, the multi-scraper will run in a fully automatic mode, selecting the first game in case of multiple results and skipping to the next game if no results were returned.
+This is quite convenient for large game libraries but if the correct game is not the first one returned by the scraper service, the wrong game data will be scraped which will require manual correction using the single-game scraper.

 By default, ES-DE will search using the metadata name of the game.
-If no name has been defined via scraping or manually using the metadata editor, this name will correspond to the physical file name minus all text inside either normal brackets `()` or square brackets `[]`.
-So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraping.
+If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical file name minus all text inside either normal brackets `()` or square brackets `[]`.
+So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraper search.

-By disabling the option **Search using metadata name**, the physical file name will be used even if there is a scraped or manually entered name for the game.
+By disabling the option _Search using metadata name_, the physical file name will be used even if there is a scraped or manually entered name for the game.

 There is however an exception to this for arcade games (MAME and Neo Geo) when using the TheGamesDB scraper.
 As this service does not support searches using the short MAME names, these will be expanded to the full game names via a lookup in the MAME name database supplied with the ES-DE installation.
 But if using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the short MAME names.